Topology Graph (graphviz) Output Module

 Modifying Graph Attributes

-Graphing routines use default topology settings to modify the node- or link parameters of the generated DOT file:
+Graphing routines use default topology settings to modify the generated DOT file’s node- or link parameters.
+You can change these defaults.

 • outputs.graph.interface_labels – Add IP addresses to links in topology graph.
 Results in a cluttered image (but feel free to fix that and submit a pull request).